MrWolfZ/shaval/README.md

 - write e2e tests
 - add comments for all public exports
 - run performance tests
+- in type tests remove generics from `expectError` where possible and replace all `// @ts-expect-error` with `expectError`

 - export two objects `validators` and `v` that contain all validators are properties
+- in `objectValidator` support symbol properties
 - support for async validators

 ### localization